Why You Need a Facebook Page for Your Small Business

 Your Competition Already Has One

-Doing something simply because your competition is doing it isn't a good enough reason, but when it comes to social media, not having a Facebook page or a presence on other social networks can cost you opportunities—especially if your competition is using social media and using it well.
+Doing something simply because your competition is doing it isn't a good enough reason.
+But, when it comes to social media, not having a Facebook page or a presence on other social networks can cost you opportunities—especially if your competition is using social media and using it well.
 Many of your customers are looking for this kind of social interaction, so if you aren't engaging them, you can bet your competitors will.

-Most people on Facebook visit the site every day, so regular status updates, shared links and videos, and other information gives you a chance to connect with your customers daily.
+Most people on Facebook visit the site every day, so regular status updates, shared links and videos, and other information give you a chance to connect with your customers daily.

-With more than 2.2 billion active Facebook users, as of 2017, an increasing number of consumers are using the site to find products, services, and brands to solve their everyday problems.
+There are 2.4 billion active Facebook users as of 2019, and an increasing number of consumers are using the site to find products, services, and brands to solve their everyday problems.
 Facebook and other social networks make it easy for potential customers to find you.
-And when they do, they often are more likely to remember your brand and share it with their own connections.
+And when they do, they are often more likely to remember your brand and share it with their own connections.

 Ultimately, a branded Facebook page for your business can be a powerful way to expand your reach and increase awareness of your business online.